 These are the words of Christian Cotichini, co-founder and CEO of the HeroX innovation platform.
 There is growing recognition among organization leaders that opening up challenges to a wider audience than just in-house colleagues can provide faster and more effective solutions.
 Though low understanding of how the process actually works can restrict even internal discussions about using it.

 So here’s the elevator pitch.
 A homeowner who wants to monetize spare accommodation can go to Airbnb that has a network of people who want somewhere to stay.
-An organization with an issue that requires a solution can take it to an open innovation platform who will offer it as a prize challenge to its network of would-be solution providers.
+An organization with an issue that requires a solution can take it to an open innovation platform who will package it as a prize challenge to its network of would-be solution providers.

 Benefits of open innovation

 These are often stated, and a reprise does no harm.
 In the marketplace of digital connectivity, there are no physical barriers or restrictions.

 - There are no geographic boundaries on where to look for ideas and solutions.

 - Get input from people with different cultures and beliefs.